rlancemartin/rlancemartin.github.io/_posts/2025-06-22-context_engineering.md

 </figcaption>
 </figure>

-### Curating Context
+### Compressing Context

-Curating context involves managing the tokens that the agent sees at each turn.
+Compressing context involves keeping only the highest-value tokens at each turn.

 **Context Summarization**